-GDPR is not a one off exercise, so we have created an easy to understand spreadsheet to help you make sense of your data, identify risks and meet some of the accountability principles of the legislation.
+GDPR is not a one off exercise, so I have created an easy to understand spreadsheet to help you make sense of your data, identify risks and meet some of the accountability principles of the legislation.

 General Data Protection Regulation (GDPR) is really (Analog & Digital) Data Protection, and for a small to medium sized business knowing where to start with GDPR can be a nightmare.
 It is important to understand though that most GDPR tasks are something you probably needed to be doing anyway or probably already do without realising, namely: